 Alumni Auditorium Upgrades.
 The project includes improvements to Alumni Auditorium, a 200-seat theater/lecture hall, including new seating, lighting, HVAC, and audio-visual systems.

-- Hauke Center Upgrades.
-As part of the CCM Project, the Hauke Center will receive upgrades to its HVAC system, thermal envelope and finishes.
+Hauke Center Upgrades.
+As part of the CCM Project, the Hauke Center received upgrades to its HVAC system, thermal envelope and finishes.

-To retain consistency, Champlain asked architect,Colin Lindberg, who designed the Hauke Family Center and Alumni Auditorium in 1989, to design the CCM Center.
+To retain consistency, Champlain asked architect Colin Lindberg, who designed the Hauke Family Center and Alumni Auditorium in 1989, to design the Center for Communication and Creative Media.
 The Construction Manager of the project is H.P.
 Cummings.